deployKF/website/content/guides/getting-started.md

 ### __Kubernetes Configurations__

-The following Kubernetes configurations are required for deployKF to work correctly:
+deployKF requires some specific Kubernetes configurations to work correctly.

+The following table lists these configurations and their requirements:

-Configuration | Description
+Configuration | Requirement
 --- | ---
 CPU Architecture | The cluster must have `x86_64` Nodes.
 Cluster Domain | The [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) of your kubelet must be `"cluster.local"`.